eloravpn/EloraVPNManager/README.md

 > [!NOTE]
 > *Note: if you want to use `sqlite` as your database, you can comment `psycopg2==2.9.6` line in `requirements.txt`*

-`pip install -r requirements.txt && python main.py`
+`pip install -r requirements.txt && alembic upgrade head && python main.py`

 #### Install react dependencies and start front-end